wp-plugins/weather-forecast-shortcode/readme.txt

 == Description ==

-Weather forecasts from yr.no, delivered by the Norwegian Meteorological Institute (MI) and the Norwegian national public broadcasting company (NRK).
+Weather forecasts from `yr.no`, delivered by the Norwegian Meteorological Institute (MI) and the Norwegian national public broadcasting company (NRK).
 Registers a shortcode `[yr]` to display a weather forecast for a place (or city) as a table on any page or post, based on url found manually on <a href="http://om.yr.no/">yr.no</a>.
 It covers more than <strong>9 million</strong> places all over the world, including about 900 000 places in Norway alone.
 Specific resorts and hotels included.
 This plugin is enturely based on free and public weather data, but follows the terms and conditions required by <a href="http://om.yr.no/verdata/free-weather-data/">`yr.no`</a>.